superuser-blog/superuser/_posts/2017-01-02-distributed-file-system-python.md

 So the choice of my language was python of course as it has vast number of modules available and you can code faster.
 I tried to implement very basic distributed file system and the code is ~200 lines.
 Before I started coding, some decisions needed to be taken.

+### Update:
+I gave a talk at SRECon 2019 on the same subject, if you prefer detailed explanation in video format, checkout [SRECon19 Asia: Let's Build a Distributed File System](/lets-build-distributed-filesystem/) or just scroll down to the bottom of the page.

 ## Architecture:

 Because it is a HDFS clone.
 It also has similar architecture.
 The naming for components are inspired from SaltStack.
 It has a _Master(NameNode)_ and a _Minion(DataNode)_.
 And a client to communicate with file system.